thmxv/tx-lang-cxx/README.md

 ## Backlog

+- 'could be const' warnings with containers when elements are const
 - constexpr allocation and from_char (requires C++23 and support in stdlib)
 - Ensure enough stack space (grow or crash?)